tim-koko/website/content/en/blog/2024-kubevirt-introduction.md

 #### Virtual Machines

-- A VM contains a complete operating system.
-This is often referred to as guest OS.
+- A VM contains a complete operating system often referred to as guest OS.
 Besides that, a VM also contains all the libraries and dependencies required to run an application.
 - VMs require a hypervisor to run.
 A hypervisor enables the creation and management of virtual machines by allowing multiple operating systems to run concurrently on a single physical host.
 - As each VM has its own operating system, VMs offer a high degree of isolation.
-However, this isolation also leads to higher resource consumption.
+However, this isolation also leads to higher resource consumption and reduces the startup time.
 - Virtual machines are less portable.
 They often depend on specific hypervisors or infrastructure.
+Therefore, changing Infrastructure or the used virtualization solution can be complex and expensive.

 #### Containers

 - Containers share the host operating system (kernel) and do not require their own operating system.
 Therefore, they only contain libraries and dependencies for running the application.
 - Containers are lightweight and do not require a hypervisor.
-- The resource consumption of containers is more efficient as they are less isolated and share the host operating system.
+- Containers are less isolated and share the host operating system.
 Security vulnerabilities in the kernel can affect all containers on a host.
+As containers do not need to start their own operating system, they benefit from reduced resource consumption and startup time.
 - Containers are highly portable and can be operated on different platforms.
-However, the prerequisite is an existing container runtime.
+Whenever a container runtime is available, you may migrate and run your container without extra effort.

 ### How KubeVirt works